boddhisattva/learner-web/README.md

 * Run `bundle install` from a project's root directory to install the related dependencies.

-#### Setting up the DB schema
+#### Setting up the Database schema
-From the project root directory:
+  - From the project root directory:
-* Create the Database Schema with: `rake db:create` and `rake db:migrate`
+    - Create the Database Schema with: `rake db:create` and `rake db:migrate`

-#### Setting up the DB seeds
+#### Setting up a test user
-* In order to get started with using the app create a new User with `rake db:seed` command
+* In order to get started with using the app with an existing user, one could use the `rake db:seed` command

 #### Running the Rails app & ensuring it takes in the latest CSS & JS changes

 * Start the rails app with: `bin/dev`

-**Please note**: This command also bundles the latest CSS & JS code that comes along/regularly changes
-                 throughout the lifecycle of an app
+**Please note**: This command also bundles the latest CSS & JS code that comes along/regularly changes throughout the development lifecycle of an app

-#### User Sign Up & Sign In
+#### Running the tests

+* One can run the tests from the project root directory with the command `rspec`

+#### Functionalities implemented thus far

+The following features are available via both the Web app & in Mobile

-* New User Sign up is available via: '/users/sign_up'; E.g: 'http://localhost:3000/users/sign_up'
+* User sign up & sign in
-* Existing User Login is available via: '/users/sign_in'; E.g: 'http://localhost:3000/users/sign_in'